-- > 50% of the variable pay will be paid in cash at the end of the performance period; and 10% will be paid in the form of phantom or shadow shares at the end of the performance period, which can be encashed by the employee after six (6) months. - The balance 40% will be deferred over a period of three (3) years and paid in the form of phantom or shadow shares and vests equally over the three (3) year period.
+- 50% of the variable pay will be paid in cash at the end of the performance period; and 10% will be paid in the form of phantom or shadow shares at the end of the performance period, which can be encashed by the employee after six (6) months. - The balance 40% will be deferred over a period of three (3) years and paid in the form of phantom or shadow shares and vests equally over the three (3) year period.

-Elements of Variable Remuneration Pay-out percentages Vesting period Retention Upfront cash 50% Immediate Not applicable Upfront share awards 10% Immediate 6 months from performance period.
+Elements of Variable Remuneration On-Balance sheet exposure Vesting · period .
+Retention Upfront cash - 50% Immediate Not applicable 0 Upfront share awards .
+10% Immediate 6 months from • performance period.
 Deferred share awards 40% 3 years 6 months from each Vesting

-The variable pay is subject to claw back and the unvested portion of deferred pay is subject to malus as explained in 6.3 below.
+The variable pay is subject to claw back and the unvested portion of deferred pay is subject to malus as explained below.